How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Gear Guide Beginner Friendly

-Beginner boxing gloves in multiple weights arranged under gym lighting.
+Beginner boxing gloves in multiple weights arranged under gym lighting

-Glove Types: Pick the Tool for the Job
+1) Glove Types: Pick the Tool for the Job

 Boxing gloves are designed with specific training needs in mind.
 Your first pair should match how you plan to train — not what looks the coolest on the wall.

-Type Best For Typical Ounces Key Features Beginner?
+Type Best For Typical Ounces Beginner?

-Choosing the Right Glove Weight (Ounces)
+2) Choosing the Right Glove Weight (Ounces)

-Comparison photo of 12oz, 14oz and 16oz gloves.
+Comparison photo of 12oz, 14oz and 16oz gloves

 Ounces (oz) represent the amount of padding.
 More padding = more protection, more cushioning, and slightly slower hands.
-Lighter gloves hit “sharper” but offer less shock absorption — not ideal for beginners.

 Quick Recommendations